apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

             "keys", BasicTypeInfo.INT_TYPE_INFO, TypeInformation.of(Rule.class));
 ```

 Connecting to `rulesStream` causes some changes in the signature of the processing functions.
-Presented in a slightly simplified way in the previous article as `ProcessFunction`, `DynamicKeyFunction` is in reality `BroadcastProcessFunction`.
+The previous article presented it in a slightly simplified way as a `ProcessFunction`.
+However, `DynamicKeyFunction` is actually a `BroadcastProcessFunction`.

 ```java
 public abstract class BroadcastProcessFunction<IN1, IN2, OUT> {